 The summer has finally arrived and now is the time to start organizing lovely relaxing weekends away in Europe.
 If you an avid nature lover then you will want to spend your summer surrounded by some o the most exquisite gardens Europe has to offer.
 Botanical gardens in Europe are some of the most tranquil and relaxing places, perfect if you are trying to escape the busy city for a few hours.
-Here are a few botanical garden to visit whilst in Europe just remember to pack your passport and don’t forget to renew your E111 card.
+Here are a few botanical gardens to visit whilst in Europe just remember to pack your passport.

 Kew Royal Botanical Garden, London